Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

-- Defines the structure of file data stored in the database
+- **Data Structure**: Defines the structure of file data stored in the database, including fields for file name, file path, and backup status.
+- **Entity Annotations**: Uses Room annotations to specify table name and primary key.

 ### Database